Isabella McHutcheson Sinclair: Works

-It was in Hawaii that she produced her most notable work Indigenous flowers of the Hawaiian islands.
+In Hawaii, Sinclair produced her most notable work Indigenous flowers of the Hawaiian islands.
 This was the first book published with colour images of Hawaiian flowering plants.

 After her marriage, Sinclair lived with her husband in Kiekie on the island of Nii'hau and later in Makaweli on the island of Kauai.
 She explored Niihau, Waimea Valley, Olokele Valley, Kokeʻe and other locations, painting the native flora there and researching information about those species from Native Hawaiians.
 She collected specimens of each native flowering plant and illustrated each one, creating a portfolio of 44 full-page color plates.
-She sent the specimens to Joseph Dalton Hooker, renowned botanist and then director of the Royal Botanical Gardens at Kew, England, for scientific identification.
+She sent the specimens to Joseph Dalton Hooker, then director of the Royal Botanical Gardens at Kew, England, for scientific identification.
 Dr. Hooker provided her with each flower's botanical name, which she documented along with the Hawaiian names, natural habitats and blossoming seasons of each species.

 In 1885, with the encouragement of Hooker, Sinclair published Indigenous Flowers of the Hawaiian Islands.
 She dedicated the volume: “To the Hawaiian Chiefs and People who have been most appreciative friends, and most lenient critics, this work is affectionately inscribed.”

 Isabella was among the first authors to express concern about the loss of native habitats on Hawaiian flora due to land development and competition from invasive species: